 Creating Your eBook

 Once you have decided what content you want to include in your eBook you can then think about actually making the thing.
 Phew!
-To do this I’ll be using the Beacon for WordPress plugin.
-It allows you to automatically convert your blog posts into the eBook format.
-You’ll need 2 things to get started:
+To do this we’ll be using Beacon to automatically convert your blog posts into the eBook format.

 If you find yourself struggling to condense your eBook into a shorter length then you may want to consider creating a series of mini eBooks instead of a single long one.

-Once you have all the content chosen, click the ‘create’ button.
+Once you have all the content chosen, click the ‘create publication’ button.

 Choosing a Design For Your eBook